JamesWanglf/face_recognition_v2/README.md

 ```cd ./face_detection```
 ```gunicorn -w <number of processes> -b 0.0.0.0:6337 wsgi:app```
 ## Endpoints
+You can test these endpoints by using [test.py](https://github.com/JamesWanglf/face_recognition_v2/blob/main/test.py).
+You can edit this file to enable and disable test functions, and run ```python test.py``` to test.
 * http://0.0.0.0:6337/config-database
   This endpoint will set the configuration to access to the remote database.
   - request